 What is value-based care?

 Value-based care is simply the idea of improving quality and outcomes for patients.
 Reaching this goal is based on a set of changes in the ways a patient receives care.
 We’re looking to make healthcare proactive instead of reactive, preventing problems before they start.
-Overall wellness, quality of care, and preventive screenings all are key to bringing about better outcomes.
+Overall wellness, quality of care, and preventive screenings all are key to bringing about better healthcare outcomes.

 What changes for patients with value-based care?